 To keep remote teammates connected to organizational culture, provide regular updates and communicate company values and missions.

 By forging connections to other employees and the organizational culture, you make remote employees feel less like solo workers and more like members of the team.

 Employee engagement is less observable in virtual offices, but is absolutely vital.
 Disconnect can lead to disengagement, while virtual engagement strategies lead to boosts in performance and morale.
 Remote employees cannot interface directly with teammates, but online experiences can facilitate face-time, solidify company culture, and supercharge the virtual work experience.

-If you have both in-person and remote employees then you can do hybrid activities too.
+If you have both in-person and remote employees then you can do hybrid team building activities too.

 Successful motivational techniques for virtual teams